nickrttn/twitter-dataviz/README.md

 5. Start the application
 `npm run start`

-### Developing
+### Working on this application

 - Start the application with `npm run start:dev`
 - Run `npm run watch` while developing to automagically build your client-side assets

-### Deploying to a server
+## Deployment

 The repository includes a sample `ecosystem.json` file for PM2.
 To use it, you would need a VPS with Node.js (v7+) installed, PM2 set up, Redis and MongoDB.
 You'll probably also want to set up SSH for easy deployment and better security.
-Send me a tweet at https://twitter.com/nickrttn or (create an issue)[https://github.com/nickrttn/twitter-dataviz/issues/new] and I'll point you in the right direction.
+Send me a tweet at https://twitter.com/nickrttn or [create an issue](https://github.com/nickrttn/twitter-dataviz/issues/new) and I'll point you in the right direction.

+I deployed my instance of the application to a Digital Ocean box running Node.js, PM2 and Redis, with a remote MongoDB on the MongoDB Atlas cloud.

 Deploy by running `npm run deploy`.

-## Features

-- oAuth 1.0a authentication w/ Twitter
-- Pub/sub to the Twitter Streaming API using a NodeJS EventEmitter
-- Socket.io websockets or long polling, depending on the capabilities of the client
-- A map using Leaflet w/ maptiles from the Mapbox API
-- Generative art
-- Track Twitters' mood in real-time, on a map
-- Limited offline usage

 ## API documentation